isandeepj/MovieFeedDemo/README.md

 # SwiftUI Top Movies App with Combine and Alamofire

 This SwiftUI application fetches and displays the top movies from the Apple iTunes top movie RSS feed.
 It leverages SwiftUI for a modern UI, incorporates Combine for handling asynchronous operations, and utilizes Alamofire for making network requests.
-The app also features navigation using `List` and `NavigationLink`, and movie previews played through `PlayerView`.
+The app also features navigation using `List` and `NavigationLink`, and movie previews are played through `VideoPlayer`.

 ## Features